OrianaVenture/VentureValheim/Progression/README.md

 ## Changelog

+### 0.2.3

+* Removed the Qualifying keys feature added in 0.1.1, mod will now correctly identify world modifiers without further configuration
+* Orphaned config QualifyingKeys will remain in your config files but is not used
+* If using other mods that add keys between the updates (0.1.1 - 0.2.2) they may now be in your global key list (might not cause issues, but be aware)

 ### 0.2.2

 * Fixed issue with PlayerEvents world modifier not being applied correctly (was disabling raids when using private keys)